President and Office Director of All Projects + Accounts

-In its heyday, The Garrett Hotel Group was one of her most prominent hotel clients, benefiting from her representation for 10 consecutive years: The Point, in Saranac Lake, New York, a resort consistently listed as #1 in the country by the Zagat Guide to Top U.S. Resorts, was its flagship property; The Inn of The Five Graces in Santa Fe was named one of Andrew Harper’s Top 25 Global Hideaways for 2005; and Lake Placid Lodge, a Relais & Châteaux resort and a constant on the top travel destination lists, was named a finalist for the Travel + Leisure Global Vision Awards in the Preservation category.
+In its heyday, The Garrett Hotel Group was one of Ms. Rathlé’s most prominent hotel clients, benefiting from her representation for ten eventful years.
+The Point, in Saranac Lake, New York, a resort consistently listed as #1 in the country by the Zagat Guide to Top U.S. Resorts, was its flagship property; The Inn of The Five Graces in Santa Fe was named one of Andrew Harper’s Top 25 Global Hideaways for 2005; and Lake Placid Lodge, a Relais & Châteaux resort and a constant on the top travel destination lists, was named a finalist for the Travel + Leisure Global Vision Awards in the Preservation category.

-Cal-A-Vie, the Vista, California luxury spa that Ms. Rathlé represented from 2003 to 2008, was named #2 in the world among Top Destination Spas by Travel + Leisure in October 2004.
-The Chanler at Cliff Walk in Newport, Rhode Island, gained continuous recognition for being the most luxe hotel along the Northeast coastline.

-Under Ms. Rathlé’s former public relations representation, The Inn at Dos Brisas in Washington, Texas, garnered a rating of 5 Stars from Forbes [formerly Mobil] for its restaurant [of only 17 in the country with that accreditation] and was selected as a member of Relais & Châteaux.
-In addition, the hotel and its respective owner was placed in every top publication in the U.S. with feature stories for a solid two years.
+Cal-A-Vie, the Vista, California luxury spa that Ms. Rathlé represented from 2003 to 2008, was named #2 in the world among Top Destination Spas by Travel + Leisure.
+The Chanler at Cliff Walk in Newport, Rhode Island, gained continuous recognition for being the most luxe hotel along the New England coast.
+Also under Ms. Rathlé’s former public relations representation, The Inn at Dos Brisas in Washington, Texas garnered a rating of 5 Stars from Forbes [formerly Mobil] for its restaurant [of only 17 in the country with that accreditation] and was granted Relais & Châteaux status.
+Over the course of two years, the hotel and its owner were placed in feature stories in every top publication in the U.S.

-A new division of media relations unfolded at simoneink in the fall of 2009, with the publication of two of her clients' cookbooks.
-Chef John Besh’s impressive first cookbook, My New Orleans [Andrew McNeel, October 2009], was nominated for a James Beard Award and won a coveted IACP Award.
+A new division of media relations unfolded at simoneink with the publication of two of her clients' cookbooks.
+Chef John Besh’s My New Orleans [Andrew McNeel, October 2009] was nominated for a James Beard Award and won a coveted IACP Award.
 A spectacular cookbook by David Guas, DamGoodSweet: Desserts to Satisfy Your Sweet Tooth, New Orleans Style [Taunton Press, November 2009], was also nominated for a James Beard Award and was a finalist for an IACP Award.
-Following these successful cookbook launches simoneink welcomed several more authors.
-Deb Shriver, Vice President of Marking of Hearst Corporation, in her first book Stealing Magnolia: Tales from a New Orleans Courtyard, a story and scrapbook about the restoration of an old house in the French Quarter in the wake of Katrina; Southern Living Magazine included it in the annual Christmas gift guide.
-The Washington Post Food and Travel Editor, Joe Yonan entrusted the launch of his second cookbook to simoneink; Serve Yourself: Nightly Adventures in Cooking for One impressed readers from Epicurious to the highly circulated publication, Men’s Health.
-Robert St. John's ninth publication, a lovingly researched and gorgeously water-colored tour of Italy entitled An Italian Palate, joined the canon of his much-loved publications in the fall, 2013.
-And 2015 brought chef David Guas’ second cookbook, Grill Nation: 200 Surefire Recipes, Tips, and Techniques to Grill Like a Pro[Oxmoor House, April 2015] along with a first book by renowned physician and expert, exploration traveler, Mike Manyak: Lizard Bites & Street Riots, which is a handy reference guide of preparation and prevention tools designed to decrease emergency travel risks.
+Following these successful book launches simoneink welcomed several more authors.
+Deb Shriver, Vice President of Marking of Hearst Corporation, received acclaim for her captivating first book, Stealing Magnolia: Tales from a New Orleans Courtyard, about the restoration of an old house in the French Quarter in the wake of Katrina; Southern Living Magazine included it in the annual Christmas gift guide.
+The Washington Post Food and Travel Editor Joe Yonan entrusted the launch of his second cookbook to simoneink; Serve Yourself: Nightly Adventures in Cooking for One impressed readers from Epicurious to Men’s Health.
+Robert St. John's ninth publication, a lovingly researched and gorgeously water-colored tour of Italy entitled An Italian Palate, joined the canon of his much-loved publications in 2013.
+And 2015 brought David Guas’ second cookbook, Grill Nation: 200 Surefire Recipes, Tips, and Techniques to Grill Like a Pro[Oxmoor House, April 2015], along with a first book by renowned physician and exploration traveler, Mike Manyak: Lizard Bites & Street Riots, a handy reference guide of preparation and prevention tools designed to decrease emergency travel risks.

 Prior to establishing her own firm, Ms. Rathlé directed media relations for some of the world’s most notable hotel corporations.
-For Orient-Express Hotels, she coordinated all PR for the Windsor Court Hotel, New Orleans, and The Lodge at Vail, Colorado, and was a liaison with the European properties for a period of over six years.
-Following her tenure in New Orleans and affiliations abroad, for four years she was Public Relations Director for Exclusive Hotels by Forte, whose properties include The Hotel Plaza Athénée, The Hotel Westbury, and The Watergate Hotel in the US, the King Edward in Toronto, The Plaza Athénée in Paris, and The Westbury in London.
+For Orient-Express Hotels, she coordinated all PR for the Windsor Court Hotel, New Orleans, and The Lodge at Vail, Colorado, and was a liaison with the European properties for over six years.
+Following her tenure in New Orleans and affiliations abroad, for four years she was Public Relations Director for Exclusive Hotels by Forte, whose properties included The Hotel Plaza Athénée, The Hotel Westbury, and The Watergate Hotel in the US, the King Edward in Toronto, The Plaza Athénée in Paris, and The Westbury in London.
 A position with The Wentworth Group placed her in charge of PR for The Westbury, New York and The Westbury and The Wentworth Club, London.

 In her capacity as PR executive, Ms. Rathlé has worked extensively with corporate and media executives, dignitaries, and celebrities, including President and Mrs. Ronald Reagan; President George H.W.
 Bush; Prime Minister John Majors; Raul Granillo Ocampo, the Ambassador of Argentina; Prince and Princess Michael of Kent; Keith Richards; Julia Child; and Zsa Zsa Gabor.